. . . . . . . . . . . . . . . . . . . . . . . . .

 Hopefully you have been enjoying some time off this summer and if so, you probably missed some important news and stories.
 Here is a recap of some of the more interesting items you may have missed.

 To understand where your federal income tax money goes, you'd have to read (several times) the 244 pages of the 2014 Budget of the United States Government.
 Or you could take a look at this chart, which visualizes the budgets for all departments in a uniquely revealing look at our national priorities.

 GSA launched its new reverse auction platform this month, which it hopes will deliver increased savings for federal agencies on the most commonly purchased office products, equipment and services.
 The auction site is at reverseauctions.gsa.gov

-I have a number of prospective clients call asking about the best way to find RFPs and which is the best government RFP database.
-They ask about all the opportunities to be found on eBuy if they get on a GSA schedule, or how should they optimize their search agents in FedBizOpps to get more RFP notices.
-What about the value of subscribing to Deltek’s Input (http://govwin.com/), Centurion (http://www.centurionresearch.com/)or ePipeline (http://epipeline.com/).
+Any number of emerging government contractors call asking about the best way to find RFPsand which government RFP database/bid identification tool they should subscribe to.
+They askif they should get on the GSA schedule and what opportunities they might findon eBuy Should they optimize their search agents in FedBizOpps to get more RFP notices.
+They also ask about the value of subscribing to Deltek’s Input (http://govwin.com/), Onvia (www.onvia.gov) orePipeline (http://epipeline.com/).
 These are good tools but expensive for many small businesses.
 EZGovOpps is a good tool that is far less expensive (http://ezgovopps.com/).
-The point of this article, however, is not to evalute the various tools out there.
+Some services also include state and local contract opportunities in addition to federal contracts.

 The GSA Schedule is a federal contracting program administered by the US General Services Administration (GSA) that has been extremely popular with federal agencies for the past 10 years.
 A GSA schedule contract remains the single most important and versatile federal contract for most small and medium sized firms.